Two More Executives Are Leaving Uber, Drivers May Unionize

 Likely reason for the departures at high level, they believe the company will implode prior to the IPO cash in, so no reward for staying.
 They would be spitting chips, greed at the top, delayed the IPO too long and now it is too late.
 No matter how bad, the banksters still would have been able to scam a high price at IPO but executive departure would be indicative that they do not expect the company to get there and then can make more money by taking their skills and built up knowledge elsewhere.

-Failure is always an option (Score:2)
+Failure is always an option (Score:3)

 Re: (Score:2)